Pramod0215/Catalog-Product-Management/README.md

 ## Overall detail
 ```
 Database Name: cabride
-Username: myprojectuser
+Username: cmsuser
 Password: pa$$word

 ```

-Then to run the server, go to the directory 'tarzen/Cab-allocation-system/cab_allocation_system/' and type the following code in terminal:
+Then to run the server, go to the directory 'tarzen/Catalog-Product-Management/Backend/cms$' and type the following code in terminal:

 ```
 python3 manage.py runserver